 Bharat Sikka shoots portraits, landscapes, fashion, and art.
 Blessed with an eye for the surrealism of reality and the oddity of humanity and nature, Sikka’s photography often casts the world in an otherworldly light.

-Although best know for his atmospheric shots, Sikka’s work includes both the contemplative and the jovial; he is one of the few editorial photographers working capable of capturing the exuberance, colour and spirit of the Indian sub-continent.
-His photography has been featured in American Vogue, British Vogue, i-D, GQ, Harper’s Bazaar, The New Yorker, Details, Stiletto, Marie Claire as well as in campaigns for Bergdorf Goodman .
+Although best known for his atmospheric shots, Sikka’s work includes both the contemplative and the jovial; he is one of the few editorial photographers capturing the exuberance, colour and spirit of the Indian sub-continent.
+His photography has been featured in American Vogue, British Vogue, i-D, GQ, Harper’s Bazaar, The New Yorker, Details, Stiletto, Marie Claire as well as in campaigns for Bergdorf Goodman.

 Sikka is regularly commissioned by Time magazine to photograph some of the world’s most remote and beautiful places.
 Sikka’s photo stories of Bhutan, The Pilbara, the Tibetan tableau and the Ganges source, are exercises in perception, and a testament to the soulfulness his lens elicits from his subjects.